 Oxygen, the Standard of Care

-COPD is staged, much like cancer, from 1 to 4.
-Stage 4 COPD is defined as having an exhalation volume below 30 percent of normal, which makes oxygen the standard of care.
+Chronic Obstructive Pulmonary Disease is staged, much like cancer, from 1 to 4.
+Stage 4 is defined as having an exhalation volume below 30 percent of normal, which makes oxygen the standard of care.
 Initially delivered in pulses, at a rate of 2 liters per minute, from either machines or tanks, oxygen is essential to some stage 3 and all stage 4 COPD victims.
-In stage 4, COPD victims receive oxygen 24/7, the liters per minute delivered continuously rather than in pulses, and the rate of delivery raised slowly from the standard 2 to 4 or more.
-This helps COPD sufferers maintain the functional integrity of not only lungs but brain and heart – all of which require oxygen to survive and function.
+In stage 4, patients receive oxygen 24/7, the liters delivered per minute continuously rather than in pulses, and the rate of delivery raised slowly from the standard 2 to 4 or more.
+This helps patients maintain the functional integrity of not only lungs but brain and heart – all of which require oxygen to survive and function.

-Having COPD can lead to lack of oxygen and a condition called cerebral hypoxia.
+Having Chronic Obstructive Pulmonary Disease can lead to lack of oxygen and a condition called cerebral hypoxia.
 This occurs when the brain is getting enough blood but not enough oxygen.
 In this condition, brain cells can start dying in five minutes.
 Untreated hypoxia may also lead to:

 • Depression or other significant mood disorders